seregazhuk/seregazhuk.github.io_old/_posts/2017-07-17-reatcphp-http-server.md

 ## Improvements

 On the next step, we can improve a little our server.
-Let's say that a user can specify in the query string the file name to be streamed.
+Let's say that a user can specify in the query string a file name to be streamed.
 For example, when users type in the browser: `http://127.0.0.1:8000/?video=bunny.mpg` the server starts streaming file `bunny.mpg`.
 We will store our files for streaming in `media` directory.
 Now we need somehow to get the query parameters from the request.
 Request object that we receive in the request handler has method `getQueryParams` which returns an array of the GET query, similar to global variable `$_GET`:

 {% highlight php %}
 <?php